slalom/eks-iac/README.md

 # Open Questions:
 Should the RDS aurora cluster have a final_snapshot?
 Right now defaults to YES by setting skip_final_snapshot = false Should the RDS aurora cluster DB have delete protection enabled?
+Should RDS have Enable IAM DB authentication?
+How will end-users, services, etc authenticate against db?

 # Sample terraform.tfvars
 ## Create terraform.tfvars in your root folder with these variables